-There was once a time when Mailchimp was the first name that came to mind when you thought about email newsletter services.
-The tool was a breath of fresh air within the email marketing industry, with its affordable pricing model and ease of use a big hit with small-to-medium businesses, bloggers, online store owners, and other smaller-scale users.
+There was once a time when Mailchimp was the first name that came to mind when you thought about ESPs (email service providers).
+The marketing platform was a breath of fresh air within the email marketing industry, with its affordable pricing model and ease of use a big hit with small-to-medium businesses, bloggers, online store owners, and other smaller-scale users.

-But with recent (and confusing) changes to their pricing model, coupled with Mailchimp’s shock decision to stop offering a direct integration with Shopify, more and more users are seeking alternatives to Mailchimp.
+But with the recent changes to their pricing model and freemium plan, more and more users are seeking Mailchimp alternatives.

 So if you’re one of those users, or would simply like to understand what other comparable tools are out there, read on to find out which Mailchimp alternative is right for you.

 Smart Quiz: Find the Best Mailchimp Alternative in 1 Minute

 - Excellent reports

 - Fast, easy-to-use email editor

 - Missing advanced automation features

 |Very easy.
 The email builder is perfect for beginners and the paid email templates look good.||Paid plans start at $13 per month||Great for reports and amazing for ecommerce integration.
 Not so good for list segmentation, and paid plans get pricey quickly.|